Waiters Race Across Paris

 Ever wondered why waiters, known for serving meals, would run around Paris, France?
 Is this a new kind of delivery service?
 Or are athletes dressed as waiters trying out a new race?

 Actually, it's a waiter racing competition.
-About 200 waiters recently joined the race, jogging about 2 km through the city streets while cheered on by crowds.
+About 200 waiters recently joined the race, [[jogging::To run in a slow manner.]] about 2 km through the city streets while cheered on by crowds.

 Wow!
 What were the rules of the race?

-Waiters and waitresses jogged around the track, carrying a tray containing a croissant, a glass of water, and an empty coffee cup.
+Waiters and waitresses jogged around the track, carrying a tray containing a [[croissant::A little sweet roll with a curved shape, eaten primarily for breakfast.]], a glass of water, and an empty coffee cup.

 The race’s rules were simple: To win, one had to cross the finish line without running, spilling, or holding the tray with both hands.

-There were two winners, one male and the other female, and both received tickets to the opening ceremony of the 2024 Paris Olympics.
+There were two winners, one male and the other female, and both received tickets to the [[opening ceremony::A ceremony that marks the opening or start of an event.]] of the 2024 Paris Olympics.

 The winners of the race.
 Photo by Eau de Paris.